wp-plugins/announcement-ticker-highlighter-scroller/readme.txt

 *   [More Info](http://www.gopiplus.com/work/2010/07/18/announcement-ticker-highlighter-scroller/)
 *   [Comments/Suggestion](http://www.gopiplus.com/work/2010/07/18/announcement-ticker-highlighter-scroller/)

-This plug-in will display the announcement with highlighter scroller.
+Announcement ticker highlighter scroller wordpress plugin create an announcement scroller in sidebar.
 It gradually reveals each message into view from bottom to top.
-We can add more announcement, this will display 1 by 1 with highlighter scroller.

 **Feature :**